benny-edlund/task-pool/docs/tutorial.md

 }
 ```

-In comparison the explicitly defined program gets a bit more involved to read.
+In comparison the standard api used in a program gets a bit more verbose.

 ```cpp
 #include <task_pool/task_pool.h>